Rainier-MSFT/Cloud_Identity_Lab/README.md

 ![Cloud-Identity-Lab](DocImages/3.png)

-Script will also check for prescence of Remote Desktop Manager, and download if necessary, plus auto generates a RDP collection file for all VMs in enviroment.
+Script will also check for prescence of Remote Desktop Manager, and download if necessary, plus auto generate an RDP collection file for all VMs in enviroment.
+Simples!

 ![Cloud-Identity-Lab](DocImages/4.png)